*

 The next big thing can’t be a thing that takes away more of my life time while adding workload.

-In case it’s better then the last one I need at least a way to export my data and in the best case my network (aka “friends”) to the new one.
+In case it’s better then the last one I need at least a way to export my data.

 Just because I buy a new car I don’t throw away my clothes and family either and search for a new one.

-6. Make Money Online with Whatever.
-It worked for a few people with hard work and the unique selling proposition of being the first but hundreds of thousands of bloggers can’t get rich by blogging and most of them don’t.
+It worked for a few people with hard work and the unique selling proposition of being the first.

-Get real.
-The whole MMO niche is a parody of itself by now.
-I earn my money blogging by now but mostly due the fact that it’s connected to my SEO business.
+Also it is mostly due the fact that it’s connected to my SEO business.

-It was somehow a transition from SEO to business blogging for clients.
-They make money by ecommerce, that is selling stuff online or helping other sell stuff online.
+Websites often make money by ecommerce, that is selling stuff online or helping other sell stuff online.

 7. Best Hosting, Ebook, Premium WordPress Theme.
-Come on guys, I won’t buy that

 - Bluehost is the best hosting on the planet